1840 Medical Center Parkway | Seton Building, Suite 200 | Murfreesboro, TN 37129

 Magnetic resonance imaging (MRI) improves the patient selection for who should receive nonsurgical uterine fibroid embolization (UFE) to kill their tumors.
 Interventional radiologists can use MRIs to determine if a tumor can be embolized, detect alternate causes for the symptoms, identify pathology that could prevent a women from having UFE and avoid ineffective treatments.
 Using an MRI rather than ultrasound is like listening to a digital CD rather than a record – the quality is better in every way.
 By working with a patient’s gynecologist, interventional radiologists can use MRIs to enhance the level of patient care through better diagnosis, better education, better treatment options and better outcomes.

-UFE Efficacy
+UFE Facts

 • On average, 85-90 percent of women who have had the procedure experience significant or total relief of heavy bleeding, pain and/or bulk-related symptoms.

 • Recurrence of treated fibroids is very rare.
 Short and mid-term data show UFE to be very effective with a very low rate of recurrence.
-Long-term (10-year) data are not yet available, but in one study in which patients were followed for six years, no fibroid that had been embolized regrew
+Long-term (10-year) data are not yet available, but in one study in which patients were followed for six years, no fibroid that had been embolized regrew.

 • An estimated 13,000-14,000 UFE procedures are performed annually in the U.S. (as of 2004)